Execution

 Automated Fixtures

-Specs that contains the automated fixture before, and optional after, have additional execution constraints.
+, have additional execution constraints.
 There will be an exclamation icon next to !
-START indicating a Required action to be performed:
+START

 Before Fixture

-The before fixture is required to be successfully processed before test cases can be executed.
+fixture is required to be successfully processed before test cases can be executed.
 It is automatically triggered by clicking on the blue START button.
 While running a gray spinning icon would appear.

 In case of failure, a red cross icon would indicate unsuccessful automation.
 The tooltip will provide additional failure information.

-The before fixture has several constraints that govern the execution of the spec:
+fixture has several constraints that govern the execution of the spec:

-• Closing the dialog while executing will cancel the execution
+- Closing the dialog while executing will cancel the execution

-• Closing and opening the Spec will require re-execution of the automation
+- Closing and opening the Spec will require re-execution of the automation

-• Executing longer than 5 minutes, the user will be prompted to Continue with execution
+, the user will be prompted to Continue with execution

-For Fixtures executing longer than 5 minutes, the user will be prompted to Continue with execution.
+, the user will be prompted to Continue with execution.

 After Fixture

-The after fixture is optional and could only exist if there ia also a before fixture.
-If the Spec has successfully executed, once the Spec dialog is closed, the associated after fixture automation is executed, in the background, without any status available to the tester.
+fixture.
+If the Spec has successfully executed, once the Spec dialog is closed, the associated after

-The after fixture will automatically execute when:
+fixture will automatically execute when:

-• The browser tab or computer is shutdown
+with in the spec run dialog - The browser tab or computer is shutdown

-• No user activity for 10 minutes (user prompted with 60-second countdown)
+(user prompted with 60-second countdown)

 Exploratory